All Episodes

 I mean, he is basically in the toilet right now if you look at his poll numbers.

-I think it was Rasmussen that's what I was looking at.
+That's what I was looking at.

-Oh, yeah, Rasmussen is well, Rasmussen doesn't have any laws.
+Well, Rasmussen doesn't have any laws.

-Somebody's got him at 43 out there for getting it.
+Somebody's got him at 43 out there.

-Maybe it is Rasmussen 43 gallops at 45 or 46.
+Maybe it is Rasmussen 43.

 The numbers are cratering.

-But but now here the point of the financial regulatory reform bill, which he started touting today.
+But now, the point of the financial regulatory reform bill, which he started touting today, it's time now to start running against Wall Street.

-He's banking on the fact that you despise Wall Street, and that if you don't, he can make you hate them.
+He's banking on the fact that you despise Wall Street and that if you don't, he can make you hate them.

-Because if you look right now, Wall Street doing pretty well, the Don Jones industrial average.
+Because if you look right now, Wall Street doing pretty well, the Don Jones Industrial Average.

 The thing that the Republicans need to do to counter this is that everybody is in Wall Street.